How may I learn more about the Medical Technology program at IUP?

 How much will it cost to earn a degree?

 While enrolled at IUP in the pre-clinical phase, students pay tuition and fees to IUP.
 For current costs, go to the Office of the Bursar.
-While attending an affiliating School of Clinical Laboratory Science, the student pays a nominal registration/administrative fee to IUP and pays tuition directly to the school the student is attending.
+While attending an affiliating School of Medical Technology, the student pays a nominal registration/administrative fee to IUP and pays tuition directly to the school the student is attending.
 Tuition varies by school, but ranges from approximately $1,000 to $13,500 for the twelve-month program.
 Students may still be eligible for financial aid through IUP while enrolled in the clinical phase of the program.